A Tooth Abscess is a pocket of pus that is caused by a bacterial infection. This dental infection can take place in any part of the tooth.

 Baking Soda: This is an affordable option for treating this disease.
 Baking soda is excellent for removing plaque.

 It has anti-bacterial properties which are great for treating infections.
-Repeat this remedy at least twice a day.
+Rinse your mouth at least twice a day.

 Cold Compress: It helps to reduce pain and swelling around your teeth, gums, and jaw.
 Gently use the compress against your skin for at least 15 minutes.